 Never share credentials

-Don’t share your login credentials with anyone, even someone you know.
-The cybersecurity practices of a friend or family member may not be as tight as your own.
+Never disclose your credentials to anybody, not even someone you know.
+The cybersecurity habits of a friend or family member might not be as secure as yours.

 Be wary of phishing emails